 There’s no secret, perfect way to do a family vacation.
 It all comes down to finding locations and activities that will ensure the whole clan can keep happy and satisfied (always easier said than done.)
 But with any vacation situation, there are going to be hurdles.
-There are going to be disagreements and indecisiveness and oh yes even the occasional tantrum.
+There will be disagreements and indecisiveness and, yes, even the occasional tantrum.

-The best strategy you can take is to be prepared for as many of these potential hurdles as you possibly can.
+The best strategy you can take is to prepare for as many of these potential hurdles as possible.

 Packing Essentials for Family Vacations